Chemistry 432 Ms. Cleary

 done differently etc. Evidence should support your conclusions.

 I consider these reports to be technical papers.
 As such, they must be

-be given for sloppy or incomplete work.
+written neatly and legibly.
+Major deductions will be given for sloppy or

+incomplete work.
 You may use hand or electronically generated sketches to

 Lab due date: The lab report is due on the date assigned at the start of

 class.
 If a class drops on that day, the report must be submitted to me

 before the end of the day.
 There will be a 10-point deduction per day for

 late labs unless prior arrangements are made.
 Extensions are rarely given.